olvior/bloodthief_autosplitter/README.md

 - can split on:
     - checkpoints,
     - secrets,
-    - and the first key in the tutorial level;
+    - the first key in the tutorial level,
+    - and pressing the reset key;
-- starts and ends automatically
+- starts and ends automatically;
-- can follow a route to not split accidentaly
+- can follow a route to not split accidentaly.

 It (probably) works on all platforms but was only tested on Linux

-It used to be able to split when pressing 'r' but that no longer works

-### Installation
+## Installation

 You must have python installed